• Skip to primary navigation

 Frequently Asked Questions

-Is Spooler SubSystem app a virus?
+Is the Spooler SubSystem app a virus?

 Spooler SubSystem app is not a virus.
 It is a legitimate Windows service that helps in the printing process.
 However, if the spooler service is causing high CPU usage, it might be possible that a virus is using its name and infecting the system.